stephenbradshaw/GOAD/README.md

 For the setup to work properly you need to install:
 - **vagrant** from their official site [vagrant](https://www.vagrantup.com/downloads).
 The version you can install through your favourite package manager (apt, yum, ...) is probably not the latest one.
+- Install vagrant plugin libvirt: `vagrant plugin install vagrant-libvirt`
+- Install vagrant plugin winrm: `vagrant plugin install winrm`
-- Install vagrant plugin vbguest: `vagrant plugin install vagrant-vbguest`
+- Install vagrant plugin winrm-elevated: `vagrant plugin install winrm-elevated`
 - **ansible** following the extensive guide on their website [ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
-  - **Tested with ansible-core (2.11)**
+  - **Tested with ansible-core (2.13.0)**
-  - `pip install ansible-core==2.11.1 --user`
+  - `pip install ansible-core`
-- **virtualbox** actually the vms are provided to be run on virtualbox so you need a working virtualbox environement on your computer
+- **KVM/QEMU** these VMs will run using KVM/QEMU, so you will need to install those
 - **pywinrm** be sure you got the pywinrm package installed `pip install pywinrm`
 - **ansible windows** `ansible-galaxy collection install ansible.windows`
 - **ansible community.windows** `ansible-galaxy collection install community.windows`